Extemporaneous speaking: Rankings

-National Champions
+National champions

-In American High School Extemporaneous Speaking, the Montgomery Bell Round Robin, Tournament of Champions, Extemp Tournament of Champions, National Individual Events Tournament of Champions, National Catholic Forensic League (NCFL) Grand National Championship, NSDA National Championship in United States Extemp, and NSDA National Championship in International Extemp are all considered to be national championships or of equivalent level.
+In American High School Extemporaneous Speaking, the Montgomery Bell Academy Round Robin, Tournament of Champions, Extemp Tournament of Champions, National Individual Events Tournament of Champions, National Catholic Forensic League (NCFL) Grand National Championship, NSDA National Championship in United States Extemp, and NSDA National Championship in International Extemp are all considered to be national championships or of equivalent level.

+The collegiate circuit features two national tournaments through two governing bodies: the American Forensics Association (AFA), and the National Forensics Association (NFA).

 Different organizations track and rank competitors based on the aforementioned national championships and circuit tournaments throughout the season.
-These different "races," the NSDA Points Race in Extemp, Extemper's Bible National Points Race, and Extemp Central Points Race, rank and track competitors throughout the season, before crowning a champion at the end of the season.
+These different "races," the NSDA Points Race in Extemp, Extemper's Bible National Points Race, and Extemp Central National Points Race, rank and track competitors throughout the season, before crowning a champion at the end of the season.